1MegaMan1/Adaptive-Human-Robot-motion-trasnfer-for-complete-body-control/README.md

-# Adaptive Human-Robot motion transfer for complete body imitation
+# Human-Robot motion transfer for complete body imitation
 What does this repository do?

 When properly setup you can use your body motions to control a virtual NAO robot using rviz.
 Move your arm the virtual NAO will move its hand.
 Move your leg the NAO will mimic.